 This doesn’t have anything to do with you or your value.
 And if they try to make you feel like it does, that’s just because they’re banking on the hope that you’re still broken enough to think that the shortcomings of a grown adult are indicative of your lack of value.

 Confidence, boundaries, honesty, and kindness are sexy to the right men and women.
-And those qualities always trump the superficiality of winning the genetic lottery.
+And those qualities always trump the superficiality of winning a genetic lottery.
 You’re still not recognizing your value or you would not be wondering “is my ex over me?”

 If you don’t value yourself, you will waste your life waiting for people to “rescue,” validate and love you back to life.